-The O-Team is a very prestigious organization at UCF and team members are chosen after a competitive application process.
-Being an O-Teamer is a paid position, and students that are selected will be required to work all summer, fall, and spring Orientation sessions.
+The O-Team is a very prestigious group of student leaders at UCF and are chosen after a competitive application process.
+Being an O-Teamer is a paid experience, and students that are selected will be required to participate in all summer, fall, and spring Orientation sessions.
 O-Teamers serve as role models for all current and future students and embody all five tenants of the UCF Creed.

 Students are required to take a two credit hour class during the spring semester.
 During this class, O-Teamers learn about diversity, communication skills, and leadership techniques to prepare for the summer ahead.
 They also practice group facilitation and presentation skills in preparation for Orientation.
 O-Teamers hear presentations from a variety of campus offices and can use this experience as an opportunity to build their UCF network.

 Following the application, qualified applicants will be contacted regarding a time to participate in a group interview.
 This will be followed by an individual interview with First Year Experience staff.
-Applicants selected for membership on O-Team will be notified by Friday, December 4th, 2016.
+Applicants selected for membership on O-Team will be notified by the end of the semester.

-2016 O-Team applications are available now via KnightConnect!
-Please read over the job description and the FAQs on the right side of the page for more detailed information.
-If you have any further questions, e-mail email@example.com.
+Please read over the experience description and the FAQs on the right side of the page for more detailed information.

 Required Application Materials: